kennyki/bootstrap-5-columns/README.md

 ## bootstrap-5-columns

 Bootstrap five columns layout.
 This is inspired by this [SO answer](http://stackoverflow.com/a/21142019/940030).
-To levarage Bootstrap's own LESS mixin functions is the cleanest and more future-proof solution.

-Furthermore when you really need a 5 columns layout, you'll need all the `offset`, `pull`, `push` classes as well.
+It levarages Bootstrap's own LESS mixin functions is the cleanest and more future-proof solution.
+Furthermore it gives you all the `offset`, `pull`, `push` classes as well.
 A quick look at the source code reveals that I can achieve that easily with what you can see in `./less/bootstrap-5-columns.less`.

 [View the DEMO](http://plnkr.co/edit/fNsbcY?p=preview)!